henriqueholtz/Aws-Struggle/Compiled/Supports.md

 - A designated **Technical Account Manager (TAM)** is available only for AWS Enterprise Support plan;
 - **AWS Concierge** is a senior customer service agent who is assigned to your account when you subscribe to an Enterprise or qualified Reseller Support plan.
+- **Concierge Support Team**: Billing and account inquiries.
+Available only to Enterprise plan;
 - **AWS Infrastructure Event Management** is a short-term engagement with AWS Support, available as part of the Enterprise-level Support product offering (also available to the AWS Enterprise On-Ramp Support plan subject to a cap of one per year), and available for additional purchase for AWS Business Support plan users:
   - Available in the business for an additional fee;
   - Available once per year to Enterprise On-Ramp;